hyperledger/besu-docs/docs/public-networks/reference/cli/subcommands.md

 </Tabs>

-Displays the disk space used by the RocksDB key-value database, broken down into column families.
+Displays the disk space used by the RocksDB key-value database, categorized into column families.

 ### `trie-log`

-Provides Bonsai trie log related actions.
+Provides actions related to managing, recording, and logging changes for the Bonsai Trie data.

 #### `count`